What's a normal time to run 100 meters?

 A non-elite athlete can run a 100-meter race in 13-14 seconds or at 15.9mph.
 However, Olympic qualifying times are much lower.
 The men's qualifying 100m time for London 2012 was 10.18 seconds and the women's was 11.29 seconds.

-About 100 years ago, the time of 10.6 seconds in the men's 100m event would have earned a gold medal.
-They thought it wasn't possible to run it under 10 seconds until Jim Hines ran it in 9.95 seconds at the 1968 Olympic games.
-This record has since been reduced to 9.58 seconds by Usain Bolt at the 2009 World Championships.
-This proves that sports science is developing and athletes are evolving, meaning that this time could go even lower.
-Studies have shown that athletes are trying new techniques to enable them to run faster, which could lead to the world record being reduced again at the 2020 Olympics.
+Approximately 100 years ago, a time of 10.6 seconds in the men's 100m event would have secured a gold medal.
+It was believed that running this distance in under 10 seconds was impossible until Jim Hines achieved a time of 9.95 seconds at the 1968 Olympic Games.
+This record has since been lowered to 9.58 seconds by Usain Bolt at the 2009 World Championships.

 One example of these techniques is plyometrics, or “jump training”.
 In particular, athletes like Jamaican sprinter Usain Bolt do hurdle drills to strengthen their calves and hips.
 This is because studies prove there is a connection between calf size and the quality of sprint performance.
 They state that the calf muscle can help the athlete the ability to accelerate more over the first few meters, which is when they are slowest.

-We could also be seeing taller athletes in the future.
-The world's fastest man Usain Bolt is 6ft 5ins, which makes his stature perfect for sprinting.
-The length of a stride is often considered more important than speed.
-If an athlete is slightly taller, they would have a shorter contact time with the ground and would then run faster.
-The only negative is that taller sprinters use more energy to bring their longer limbs forward.
+We might also see taller athletes in the future.
+Usain Bolt, the world's fastest man, stands at 6 feet 5 inches, making his stature ideal for sprinting.
+Stride length is often considered more crucial than speed.
+A slightly taller athlete would have shorter ground contact time, potentially allowing them to run faster.
+The only downside is that taller sprinters expend more energy moving their longer limbs forward.

 The 100m world record holder in the men's event has been broken many times, but it's a different story for the women's world record.
 U.S. athlete Florence Griffith-Joyner set the 100m world record in 10.49 seconds at the 1988 Olympic Games in Seoul.
 The only person who has come close to the 100 m running record since is fellow U.S. athlete Carmelita Jeter, with 10.64 seconds in 2009.